GJ 9827

-The rotation period of the star cannot be determined as in 2020, and can be either around 15 or 30 days, depending on interpretation of available data.
+The rotation period of the star could not be determined as of 2020, and could be either around 15 or 30 days, depending on the interpretation of available data.

 Planetary system

-It has 3 transiting planets seen by the Kepler space observatory in their K2 survey.
-As of October 2017, it is the closest star discovered to have transiting exoplanets found by either the Kepler or K2 missions.
+GJ 9827 has 3 transiting planets seen by the Kepler space observatory in their K2 survey.
+As of October 2017, it was the closest star discovered to have transiting exoplanets found by either the Kepler or K2 missions.
 The planets (b, c, d) have radii of 1.62, 1.27, and 2.09 times that of the Earth, and periods of 1.209, 3.648, and 6.201 days (ratios 1:3:5).
 Because of its close distance the system is considered an excellent target for studying atmospherics of exoplanets.

 In late 2017, the masses of all three planets were determined using the Planet Finder Spectrograph on the Magellan II Telescope.
 Planet b was found to be very iron-rich, planet c appears to be mainly rocky, and planet d is a typical volatile-rich planet.
 GJ 9827b is noted as being one of the densest planets yet found, with its mass containing about ≥50% iron.